Articles

 8. Representations of Finite Fields

-9. Linear Algebra in a Finite Field (Half-Finished)
+9. Linear Algebra in Finite Fields

-10. The Jordan Normal Form (Not Started)
+13. The Jordan Normal Form (Half-Finished)

-11. Circulant Matrices (Not Started)
+14. Circulant Matrices (Not Started)

-12. Special Polynomials (Not Started)
+15. Special Polynomials (Not Started)

-13. Modules in Abstract Algebra (Not Started)
+16. Modules in Abstract Algebra (Not Started)

 The Road to Quantum Mechanics